History of the BAM

 He performed in the 1998 Sydney magic convention close-up competition in his ninetieth year.

-Frank was a stalwart of New Zealand magic events, his last was to be the 1999 “It’s Magic” day in Onehunga.
+Frank was a stalwart of New Zealand magic events, his final was the 1999 “It’s Magic” day in Onehunga.
 He died peacefully in New Plymouth in September 2000, aged ninety-three.

 Presented by the Waikato Magic Circle and the Brotherhood of Auckland Magicians